[Updated] Israel and U.S. Launch Attack on Iran

 Smoke rises from Tehran after the launch of the joint strikes by Israel and the U.S. on Feb.
 28, 2026.
 (Image credit: Associated Press)

-Israel and the U.S. have launched on Feb.
-28 a new wave of strikes against Iran, in what Israel has called a “preemptive attack.”
-Details are still fragmentary, but it appears multiple targets across Iran, including the capital Tehran, were hit in broad daylight, and a first Iranian retaliation might be in progress.
+Israel and the U.S. launched on Feb.
+28, 2026, a new wave of strikes against Iran, in what Israel has called a “preemptive attack.”
+Details are still fragmentary, but it appears multiple targets across Iran, including the capital Tehran, were hit in broad daylight, and a first Iranian retaliation has already been launched.

 Epic Fury / Roaring Lion